 Character Development – Bio

-Now that you are done with the Q&A, you should spend some time and write down a short bio and a short storyline from the perspective of the character.
+Now that you are done with the Q&A, you should spend some time writing down a short bio and a short storyline from the character’s perspective.
 The first part is probably easier, while the second part might not be known at the beginning of the story.
-If you are an outliner, you probably know what happens and you can project the story from the perspective of the character.
+If you are an outliner, you probably know what happens, and you can project the story from the perspective of the character.
 If you don’t know, that’s okay.
 Leave this part for a later time.
 When you come back to it and write a few paragraphs to describe the story from the character’s perspective, interesting things happen.
-You discover new dimensions of your character and then you can go back and fold those back into the story.
+You discover new dimensions of your character, and then you can go back and fold those back into the story.

 - Character’s Backstory – brief bio, life events, what happened before the story